 Maternal anxiety, frustration, and feelings of inadequacy may result from lack of experience with breastfeeding, mechanical difficulties holding the infant and getting the infant to latch on and suck, fatigue, difficulty assessing whether nourishment is adequate, and postpartum physiologic changes.
 These factors and emotions are the most common reasons mothers stop breastfeeding.
 Early follow-up with a pediatrician or consultation with a lactation specialist is helpful and effective for preventing early breastfeeding termination.

-Breastfeeding mothers should avoid taking drugs if possible.
-When drug therapy is necessary, the mother should avoid contraindicated drugs and drugs that suppress lactation (eg, bromocriptine, levodopa, trazodone).
-The US National Library of Medicine maintains the extensive LactMed® database for drugs and breastfeeding, which should be consulted regarding use of or exposure to specific drugs or classes of drugs.
-For some common drugs contraindicated for breastfeeding mothers, see Table: Some Drugs Contraindicated for Breastfeeding Mothers Some Drugs Contraindicated for Breastfeeding Mothers .
+Breastfeeding mothers should avoid taking medications if possible.
+When medications are necessary, the mother should avoid contraindicated medications and medications that suppress lactation (eg, bromocriptine, levodopa, trazodone).
+The U.S. Department of Health and Human Services maintains the extensive LactMed® database for medications and breastfeeding, which should be consulted regarding use of or exposure to specific medications or classes of drugs.
+For some common medications contraindicated for breastfeeding mothers, see table Some Medications Contraindicated for Breastfeeding Mothers Some Drugs Contraindicated for Breastfeeding Mothers .